Climate change is the biggest global issue of our time. And we know that the actions of businesses are one of the biggest drivers of climate change.

 Some of our proudest achievements so far are:

 - Gaining zero carbon and climate positive status.
 This means the overall activity of Pic’s business operations reduces carbon in the atmosphere.
-Where our emissions can’t be eliminated, we offset as part of the community-owned Drawa project on Vanua Levu, Fiji, protecting 4,120ha of tropical rainforest from logging.
+Where our emissions can’t be eliminated, we offset with certified carbon credits as part of the community-owned Drawa project on Vanua Levu, Fiji, protecting 4,120ha of tropical rainforest from logging.

 - Launching charitable trust ‘The Food Factory.’
 Pic has always been passionate about connecting with our local small business community.
 His Food Factory is a purpose-built food production space launched in 2020 offering mentorship and support for budding local food businesses, supporting Nelson Tasman’s economic COVID recovery.

 - Making life changing peanut butter.
 Pic has a saying, ‘no weird stuff’, which we live by.
 We believe in making nutritious food as it should be.
-Freshly roasted, lovingly squashed and made with only the finest Hi Oleic peanuts; which means we make a peanut butter with 26% pure protein per serve and 25% more good fats than non Hi Oleic peanut butter.
+Freshly roasted, lovingly squashed and made with only the finest Hi Oleic peanuts; which means we make a peanut butter containing 26% protein and 25% more good fats than non Hi Oleic peanut butter.
 We are also proud to be Orangutan Alliance certified Palm Oil Free[JW1].

 Our sustainability goals